apache/flink/docs/dev/table/functions/udfs.md

 If you intend to implement or call functions in Python, please refer to the [Python Scalar Functions]({% link dev/python/table-api-users-guide/udfs/python_udfs.md %}#scalar-functions) documentation for more details.

+If you intend to use Python UDFs in Java/Scala program, you need to register them via SQL, please refer to the [CREATE FUNCTION Statement]({% link dev/table/sql/create.md %}#create-function) documentation for more details.

 {% top %}

 Table Functions